 In 2020, a worldwide pandemic hit.
 And the socialism-for-the-rich-masquerading-as-capitalism charade took on new dimensions.
 At first, rich sociopaths pushed their politicians to ignore Covid-19 because they were more worried that their gambling casino…excuse me…stock market might crash.
-As bad as it was that Donald Trump dismantled the pandemic response procedures the Obama Administration had developed, the impact from coronavirus worsened due to the fact that Wall Street was seen as more important than the population.
+As bad as it was that Donald Trump dismantled the system of pandemic response procedures developed by the Obama Administration, the impact from coronavirus worsened due to the fact that Wall Street got taken care of before the population did.

 Let’s close out this post with more Martin Luther King wisdom.